To pull non-owned trailers under a trailer interchange agreement, most trucking companies will need trailer interchange coverage.

 For those just looking for a quick answer, here are our top picks.

-Trailer interchange coverage is insurance that protects motor carriers against physical damage to a third-party trailer in their possession while under a trailer interchange agreement.
+Trailer interchange coverage provides physical damage insurance to third-party trailers in a motor carrier's possession while under a trailer interchange agreement.

 Coverage typically includes but is not limited to: